matthewspivey/dotfiles/readme.md

 | browser           | chromium     |

 Goals
-* Minimal desktop environment for one or two windows
+* Minimal, keyboard only desktop environment optimized for development on a small laptop
-* vi keyboard shortcuts everywhere
+* vi shortcuts for window manager and bash
-* Keybindings inspired by [ADM-3A](https://en.wikipedia.org/wiki/ADM-3A#Legacy): no arrows and ctrl in place of caps lock